jackdomleo7/Checka11y.css/features.md

 - Checks if the following have meaningful content:
   - `<a>[href]` only checks hyperlinks: Read about [Success Criterion 2.4.4 Link Purpose (In Context)](https://www.w3.org/TR/WCAG21/#link-purpose-in-context) and [Empty links](https://webaim.org/techniques/hypertext/link_text#empty_links)
   - `<button>`: Read about [Success Criterion 2.4.4 Link Purpose (In Context)](https://www.w3.org/TR/WCAG21/#link-purpose-in-context)
+- Checks that the alt attributes have meaningful content
 ---